Eigenvalue ratios of nonnegatively curved graphs: Ratios of higher order Cheeger constants and multi-way expanders

 \begin{quest} Does there exist a sequence of expanders satisfying $CD(0,\infty)$? \end{quest}

 We are inclined to a negative answer.
 For example, the nonexistence of expander families satisfying $CD(0,\infty)$ would follow if one could prove that every graph of vertex degree at most $d$ and satisfying $CD(0,\infty)$ possesses polynomial volume growth with degree depending only on $d$.
+In fact, a sequence of expanders, in the contrast, have exponential volume growth as their Cheeger constant has uniformaly positive lower bound.